AlanBarber/CodeKatas/README.md

 -------------

 Contributions are welcome, please feel free to fork this project and submit any pull requests to add or modify the katas to improve the project.

+Here are ways you can help:

+ * Create a new kata and matching unit test
+ * Add more unit tests for existing katas.
+Ideally we would like a min of 6 tests but the more there are
+ * Improve the documentation in the readme; grammar/spell check, make instructions more clear, etc
+ * Add documentation to code files
+ * Refactor existing code files to follow best practices

 Future Ideas
 ------------